NeilanshTriesToCode/Mock-e-commerce-platform/README.md

 - To login, use **adminlogin.html**.
 - **adminHome.php** is the admin homepage and contains links to other php pages supporting different admin functions.

+### User panel
+- Associated files found under the **user** directory of the repository.
+- Supports basic functions such as sign-up, login, view and order products, and view their orders.
+- To sign-up, use **signup.html**.
+- To login, use **login.html**.
+- **userHome.php** is the homepage and contains links to other php pages supporting different user functions.

 ## Classes
 *These user-fined classes were implemented:*
 - **Database**: PHP class to connect to the database.